-What are the types of brake fluid and what are they made of?
+What are the types of brake fluid & what are they made of?

 - DOT 3:

-DOT 3 is glycol based and glycol absorbs water (also known as hydroscopic).
+DOT 3 is glycol-based and glycol absorbs water (also known as hygroscopic).
 You should flush DOT 3 brake fluid every 2 years at the maximum.
 This is the brake fluid you will find in basic road-going cars, Toyotas, Hondas, Fords, GM, essentially cars that will not be driven hard enough to exceed the performance capacity of the fluid.

-- We do not sell DOT 3 brake fluid.
+- We do not sell DOT 3 brake fluid at FCP Euro

 - DOT 4: